enku/gentoo-build-publisher/README.md

 ## Introduction

-The idea is to combine best practices with [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) and other tools to deliver successful, consistent "builds" to your Gentoo machine(s).
+Gentoo Build Publisher (GBP) uses [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) and other tools to deliver successful, consistent "builds" for a single machine or multiple heterogeneous Gentoo machines.

 In case you didn't know, [Gentoo Linux](https://www.gentoo.org/) is a source-based rolling-release meta-distribution that you can twist and mold